Practical and enhanced implementation of ESG Oversight

 Failures of governance can and do result in bankruptcy, unfair and overly aggressive management of employees, and anti-social effects such as bribery and corruption.
 It is increasingly evident that while government, and government agency, regulation provides sufficient firepower to deal with transgressions, it is often not deployed or subject to, and diluted by, powerful corporate lobbying.
 Shareholders and providers of capital to governments can, and should, step in to lend additional weight for necessary change.
 The consequences of bad capital stewardship for the company, employees, shareholders and wider society are increasingly the responsibility of the providers and owners of the capital and not government or regulators alone.

-In our work we have found typical ESG attributes to be random in their impact on stock performance and some of them highly correlated with standard analyses of valuation such as capital structure or leverage.
+In our work we have found some typical ESG attributes to be random in their impact on stock performance and some of them to be highly correlated with standard analyses of valuation we already perform on the capital structure or leverage.
 For example, good governance typically results in sensible leverage and prudent accounting policies as well as long term planning perspectives.
+Consequently there is no single universal truth for ESG factors.
+Simple scoring or box ticking ignores the nuances present in all situations and the absence of any binary 'good vs evil' values system.

 Additionally, excluding companies from consideration for investment solely on ESG principles ignores the potential for positive change which can drive a reduction in risk premiums.
 Simply put a company may be worth investing in as it gets better in ESG rather than after it has gotten better.
 Exclusion of companies also removes the right to participate in shareholder resolutions and AGMs.
 Not engaging is not managing but abdicating responsibility.